 May Queen

-The Queen of the May who stars in carnivals and fairs up and down the land during these festivities is derived from a beautiful woman who is still found today in Welsh myths.
+The character of the Queen of the May, who stars in carnivals and fairs up and down the land during these festivities, is derived from a beautiful woman who is still found today in Welsh myths, named Bridie or Brigit.
 Her brother is Gwyn ap Nudd, the Lord of the Underworld and the King of the Faeries, and so as her protector, he has to fight a duel each Beltane over her honour with the Lord of Summer, Gwythyr ap Greidawl.

 The two faery lords, Gwyn and Gwythyr, represent the constellations of Orion and Ophiuchus.
 Between them they govern the whole Wheel of the year, but each has to give way to the other as it turns from winter to summer and so on.
 So Gwyn and Gwythyr have to fight this duel at Beltane at the beginning of May and again, at Samhain at the end of October.